shreyapandeeyy/CODOO/README.md

 ### Purpose

-LitCode aims to provide a fun and competitive environment for developers to improve their coding skills.
+Codoo aims to provide a fun and competitive environment for developers to improve their coding skills.
 By competing against others, developers can learn new techniques, improve their problem-solving abilities, and gain confidence in their coding skills.

 ### Features